KamrynJ21/Computer-Science-Class/Journal.md

 # September 13th

 Today I learned about paramaters and how they can edit your code without having to make more lines.
 Using this newly learned information I made a catepillar that changed colors every circle without having to create seperate code thus saving time and space it also utilized talking to the audience and they decide the code.
 I made a circle inside a square using parameters that allows it to be even no matter what radius was put in, this took most of class I got stuck and had to consult the internet but then figured out the rest.

+# September 14th

+Today I created a snowman that's circles were based off the user input but I made it so that no matter what size it would be it would still be even using parameters and creating them so that they bounce of off each other.
+I learned hown to utilize the i in a for i in rage code allowing me to be able to create different things by using the i itself as a variable to create different shapes and more later on.